EC 611 The Macroeconomics of Financial Markets (3 credits)

 A Directed Study is designed for highly qualified students who, under the direction of a member of the sponsoring academic department, engage in an agreed-upon in-depth independent examination, investigation or analysis of a specialized topic.

 EC 701 Internship in Business Economics (3 credits)

-Affords students the opportunity to enhance self-realization and direction by integrating classroom study with experience in vocational learning situations.
-Requires development of a study plan to identify the student's professional goals and to demonstrate how these goals can be enhanced through an internship experience.
-Includes regular meetings in which students discuss issues and business problems related to their work experience, and defend proposed solutions before fellow students and the internship coordinator.
+This course affords students the opportunity to enhance self-realization and direction by integrating classroom study with experience in vocational learning situations.
+It requires development of a study plan to identify students' professional goals and to demonstrate how these goals can be enhanced through an internship experience.
+The course includes regular meetings in which students discuss issues and business problems related to their work experience, and defend proposed solutions before fellow students and the internship coordinator.